Skip to main content

 Procedures For Becoming An Aerial Applicator In North Dakota

-Every person or business desiring to become engaged in the activity of aerial application shall make application for and obtain an aerial applicator's license from the North Dakota Aeronautics Commission.
+Every person or business desiring to become engaged in the activity of aerial application in the State of North Dakota shall make application for and obtain an aerial applicator's license from the North Dakota Aeronautics Commission.

 All aircraft operating in North Dakota shall be registered with the North Dakota Aeronautics Commission prior to actual use of the aircraft in this state and prior to the issuance of an aerial applicator's license.